Super-representations of 3-manifolds and torsion polynomials: Introduction

-\begin{problem} Can one compute the $\BC^2$-torsion polynomial $\tau_{M,2}(t)$ of a cusped hyperbolic 3-manifold $M$ from an ideal triangulation $\calT$ of $M$? \end{problem}
+\begin{problem} What is the geometric meaning of the set of $\SL_2(\BC)$-representations $\rho$ of $\pi_1(M)$ whose $\BC^2$-torsion $\tau_{M,\rho,2}(1)$ is vanishing? \end{problem}

-\begin{problem} What is the geometric meaning of the set of $\SL_2(\BC)$-representations of $\pi_1(M)$ whose $\BC^2$-torsion is vanishing? \end{problem}
+We will answer both problems by introducing super-Ptolemy assignments for $\calT$ (see Section~\ref{sec.super}) and defining a 1-loop polynomial, which is a topological invariant (see Theorem~\ref{thm.23move}).
+The conjectural equality of the 1-loop polynomial with the $\BC^2$-torsion polynomial (see Conjecture~\ref{conj.dt}) gives a solution to the first problem.
+The vanishing of the 1-loop polynomial at $t=1$ gives a necessary and sufficient condition for an $\SL_2(\BC)$-representation of $\pi_1(M)$ to lift to an $\osp_{2|1}(\BC)$-representation (see Theorem~\ref{thm.lift}) thus answering the second problem.

-A solution to the first problem is given in Section~\ref{sec.delta2}, which can be read independently using basic knowledge of 3-dimensional topology and with no references to super-geometry.
-However, this will not explain where the definition of the 1-loop polynomial came from, and will give no clue about an answer to the second problem (let alone its relation to the first).
-The solution to the second problem is also given in Section~\ref{sec.delta2}.
+Both the 1-loop and the $\BC^2$-torsion polynomials have coefficients in the trace field of the representation and can be exactly computed, and doing so we can confirm our conjecture for the $4_1$ knot.
+Moreover, the conjecture is proven in subsequent work (using a different set of ideas) for all fibered cusped hyperbolic 3-manifolds~\cite{GY:1loop}.
+Aside from the fibered case, Nathan Dunfield has confirmed the conjecture numerically for all manifolds in the \texttt{OrientableCuspedCensus} and beyond by using the methods of \texttt{SnapPy}~\cite{snappy}.

-It turns out the the above problems are closely related and lead to new combinatorics of ideal triangulations beyond the well-known Neumann--Zagier matrices, the latter encoding which tetrahedra wind around each edge.
-This newly found combinatorics involves linear equations associated to faces and tetrahedra, dictated by the representations of $\pi_1(M)$ into super-Lie-groups, and in particular into $\osp_{2|1}(\BC)$.
+Our super-Ptolemy assignments lead to new combinatorics of ideal triangulations beyond the well-known Neumann--Zagier matrices, the latter encoding which tetrahedra wind around each edge.
+This newly found combinatorics involves linear equations associated to faces and tetrahedra, dictated by the representations of $\pi_1(M)$ into $\osp_{2|1}(\BC)$; see Section~\ref{sub.super3} below for a detailed discussion.